 This article explains the Blake and Mouton Managerial Grid in a practical way.
-After reading you will understand the basics of this powerful management tool.
+After reading you will understand the basics of this powerful management and leadership tool.

 Anticipating on situational leadership, American Robert Blake and Jane Mouton arrived at the conclusion in 1964 that the behaviour of a leader stems from two criteria: people orientation (concern for people) and task orientation (concern for production).